- Landmark global education summit to take place in the UK in mid-2021, in the year of the UK's G7 Presidency.

 - The co-hosts - UK Prime Minister Boris Johnson and President of Kenya, Uhuru Kenyatta - urge world leaders to invest in getting children into school and build back better from coronavirus.

-- The 2021 summit will raise funds for the Global Partnership for Education, which today launches a call to action to raise at least US$5 billion for education in the world’s most vulnerable countries.
+- The 2021 summit will raise funds for the Global Partnership for Education, which today launches a call to action to raise at least US$5 billion over five years for education in the world's most vulnerable countries.

 The United Kingdom and Kenya will co-host a high-level summit next year to lead global action to educate every child, the Prime Minister Boris Johnson and President Uhuru Kenyatta announce today (Monday 12 October).